InVisionAR/web-frontend/README.md

    - If the new branch name is a bug fix, prefix the branch name with `bugfix/`.
 For example, `bugfix/signup-error`
 7. Switch to the new branch with `git checkout new-branch-name`.
 8. Run `npm install`.
 This might take a while.
-9. Run `npm run start` inside the folder to start a devlopment server.
+9. Run `npm start` inside the folder to start a devlopment server.
 10. Start working!
-11. Commit changes regularly with `git commit -m "commit message"`.
+11. Stage and commit changes regularly with `git add <relevant files>` and `git commit -m "commit message"`, respectively.
 12. Push your changes regularly with `git commit origin new-branch-name`
-13. Pull changes from upstream master regulary with `git pull upstream master`.
-Run step 6 after pulling from upstream master.
+13. Pull changes from upstream master regulary with `git pull upstream master`. **Run step 6 after pulling from upstream master**.
 If there are merge conflicts, ask for help.
 14. When you are ready to push your changes to the root master, log on to GitHub.com and create a pull request from your branch(`new-branch-name`, for exmaple) to the master branch of the main repository.
 15. Wait for code review.
 16. Fix things according to review feedback.